Krzysztofz01/Noise/README.md

 - ALIAS - Set alias to certain peer.
 - INSERT - Insert new peer key and optional alias or a endpoint.
 - HELP - Show available commands.
 - INFO - Print information about local peer.
+- BROADCAST - Send a unencrypted messages to all known endpoints.

 ## Technological stack
 The application was developed using the open-source .NET Core technology.
 It has no third party dependencies.
 Only .NET standard libraries are used.
 Unit testing uses xUnit.